bpiyush/bpiyush.github.io/_pages/about.md

 social: true
 ---

 Hi!
 I am a Research Fellow at [Wadhwani AI](http://wadhwaniai.org){:target="\_blank"}.
-I am passionate about research and broadly interested in 3D computer vision, probabilistic modelling and inference.
+I am passionate about research and have developed interest in a variety of areas: video understanding, 3D vision, probabilistic modelling & inference.
+I also have newly-found curiosity in geometric deep learning, deep generative models and so many other exciting areas in machine learning that evolve each day.

 At [Wadhwani AI](http://wadhwaniai.org){:target="\_blank"}, I have been primarily working on [estimating infant anthropometry from a monocular video](https://www.wadhwaniai.org/work/maternal-newborn-child-health/).
 Since the advent of the pandemic, I have also been working on [using cough as a biomarker to detect presence of CoVID-19](https://coughagainstcovid.org/).